 A prevailing party in a dispute arising out of or relating to a lien action is entitled to recover from the other party the reasonable attorney fees, costs and expenses incurred by the prevailing party.

-That may not be the case, however.
 In Tabet Lumber Co. v.
-Romero, 872 P.2d 847 (1994), a case of first impression, the Supreme Court of New Mexico held that N.M.
+Romero, a case of first impression, the Supreme Court of New Mexico held that N.M.
 Stat.
 Ann. § 48-2-14 does not allow the recovery of attorney’s fees by homeowners.
 That case, however, was decided under the previous version of the statute at issue, (which was admittedly a bit more strict in terms of naming the party entitled to attorney’s fees).
-The court determined that the Mechanic’s and Materialmen’s Lien Act “is meant to protect lien holders and not homeowners”, and that “there is nothing in the language of Section 48-2-14 that allows a homeowner who has to defend against a wrongful lien to recover attorney fees”.
+The court determined that the Mechanic’s and Materialmen’s Lien Act “is meant to protect lien holders and not homeowners”, and that “there is nothing in the language of Section 48-2-14 that allows a homeowner who has to defend against a wrongful lien to recover attorney fees.”

 While the language of the statute may have changed since the court’s decision, the reasoning that the homeowner is protected by the Stop Notice Act, which does not have a provision for the recovery of attorney’s fees, still holds true.
 Since the statute has changed since the decision in Tabet Lumber, it is impossible to feel completely secure in that outcome – but, absent any new cases being decided, it is still the rule in New Mexico.